danforthcenter/plantcv/docs/vis_tutorial.md

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
 Pipelines do not need to be linear (and often are not).
 Please see pipeline example below for more details.
 Every function has a optional debug mode that prints out the resulting image.
+The debug has two modes, either 'plot' or print' if set to
-This allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole data-sets.
+'print' then the function prints the image out, if using a jupyter notebook, you would set debug to plot to have the images plot images to the screen.
+Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole data-sets.

 **Workflow**